 You many not have heard of these historical sites in PA, but they are no less important.
 Put these hidden gems on your bucket list.

-Located in Fayette County, PA, the Fort Necessity National Battlefield features a reconstructed fort, as well as a museum and visitor center with exhibits about the French and Indian War.
+Located in Fayette County, the Fort Necessity National Battlefield is a Pennsylvania landmark that features a reconstructed fort, as well as a museum and visitor center with exhibits about the French and Indian War.

 There is also a walking trail with interpretive signs that takes visitors through the battlefield and offers a better understanding of what happened during that era in our nation’s history.